CopernicaMarketingSoftware/Documentation/SMTPeter/images.md

 ```txt
 x-smtpeter-embedded: hosted
 ```
 to your mime header to activate this feature.
+Or enable this feature for an SMTP login in the dashboard.

 If you use the REST API, you can add the following to your JSON:
 ```json